-An award letter details the financial aid a student is eligible to receive.
+A financial aid offer details the financial aid a student is eligible to receive.
 All financial aid awards are a combination of gift aid (i.e. scholarships and grants) and self-help (i.e. loans and work study).
 The University's Office of Financial Aid will prepare a financial aid package for each admitted student.

 A promissory note is the legal agreement between you and the Education Department, stating they agree to disburse the funds on your behalf and you agree to repay the loan in due course.

-The maximum amount of Federal Stafford Loan money a student is eligible to receive for a particular academic year varies according to year in school, dependency status and financial need (based on FAFSA results).
+The maximum amount of Federal Direct Stafford Loan money a student is eligible to receive for a particular academic year varies according to year in school, dependency status and financial need (based on FAFSA results).
 Each student may borrow up to his/her loan limit, or total cost of attendance minus any other financial aid, whichever is less.

-Stafford loan funds begin posting to students' accounts in the Office of the Bursar two weeks prior to the start of each semester.
+Federal Direct Stafford loan funds begin posting to students' accounts in the Office of the Bursar two weeks prior to the start of each semester.
 Students must complete several steps before loan funds can be released from the Federal Government:

 Some students receive scholarship aid from "outside" sources.
 If you have been offered aid that meets your calculated need and you receive additional outside assistance, federal regulations require that your aid may be adjusted so that your need is not over met.
 Please note: Students are required to disclose the name(s) and amount(s) of any outside scholarship award(s) to the Office of Financial Aid regardless of when the scholarship funds have been awarded or disbursed.